A headline appeared recently that stopped me in my tracks: “Missing Teenager Found Dead.”

 Grace looks like sitting in silence when words are too small.

 It looks like allowing sorrow to take its time without rushing it toward resolution.
+Grace is knowing when to step back and say, “I’ll be here when you need me.”

 And over time—slowly, unevenly, without fanfare—grace does what it always does.
 It does not erase the loss.
 But it begins to widen the space around it, so love can breathe once more.